Costume Design: Sponsorships and Financial Strategies for Film

 Costume Designer Jacqueline Durran has collaborated with multiple fashion houses to supply looks.
 Such as $2M worth of Chanel diamonds for Anna Karenina (2012).

-On the premiere of Karenina, Keira Knightley was dressed in Chanel, which could have been part of the deal.
+On the premiere of Anna Karenina, Keira Knightley was dressed in Chanel, which could have been part of the deal.

 Movie productions collaborating with brands to release clothing or accessory lines inspired by the movie is a classic marketing tactic.